 Salted Caramel Cookies are chocolate chip cookies with a caramel center baked with salt sprinkled on top for a sweet and salty treat.
-Try my Salted Caramel Sheet Cake for another chocolate and salted caramel dessert.
+Try my Salted Caramel Sheet Cake and Salted Caramel Brownie Marshmallow Hi-Hat for more chocolate and salted caramel desserts.

 Salted Caramel Cookies